19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2005]

-(5) No Finance and Treasury Centre may be approved as an approved Finance and Treasury Centre under this section after 31st March 2016.
+(5) No Finance and Treasury Centre may be approved as an approved Finance and Treasury Centre under this section after 31 March 2021.

 [22/2011]

+[Act 34 of 2016 wef 25/03/2016]

 ### Concessionary rate of tax for international commodity trading company